vickyks/clean_landregistry/README.md

 For parsing the entryText data.
 What is definitely known:
 * The column lengths are right padded with spaces.
 It looks like there's more than one space of delimiter.
-* Date of lease and term is always at least 3 rows
+* Date of lease and term is always at last 3 rows
 * Lessees title is always the last "word" of the first row
 * Registration date is always the first word of the first row
 * notes are prepended with the word NOTE